BhumikaTechHub/Trademark-and-Copyright-violation-Detection/README.md

-# AI Logo Verification Project
+# AI Logo Verification Project  (on prototype experimentation stage)

 This project uses AI and image processing techniques to verify the authenticity of brand logos by comparing original and fake logos.